Support Us

 Lindsey Smith is the Finance Director with responsibility for providing strategic financial leadership, expert advice, and guidance on all financial matters across The Stove Charity and Trading Company.
 At an operational level, her team provides high-quality financial advice, along with robust financial processes and systems that support the staff team in delivering the strategic ambitions of The Stove.

-Lindsey took up her role in December 2021, bringing considerable experience of the charity sector.
+Lindsey took up her role in December 2021, bringing considerable experience in the charity sector.
 She qualified as an accountant in 2005.
 She began her career working in commercial businesses but has spent the last 15 years in the third sector, 13 of those specifically working for arts and community charities.
 Lindsey provides oversight and advice on all aspects of finance, including tax, accounting, financial reporting, and compliance.

 Graham Rooney | Executive Trustee